libtcod/python-tcod/docs/tutorial/part-02.rst

 Now there is a new ECS world but the example state does not know how to render it.
 A new state needs to be made which is aware of the new entities.

-Create a new script called ``game/states.py``.
-``states`` is for derived classes, ``state`` is for the abstract class.
-New states will be created in this module and this module will be allowed to import many first party modules without issues.

 Before adding a new state it is time to add a more complete set of directional keys.
+Create a new module called ``game/constants.py``.
-These will be added as a dictionary and can be reused anytime we want to know how a key translates to a direction.
+Keys will be mapped to direction using a dictionary which can be reused anytime we want to know how a key translates to a direction.
 Use :python:`from tcod.event import KeySym` to make ``KeySym`` enums easier to write.

-Then add the following:
+``game/constants.py`` should look like this:

 .. code-block:: python

+    """Global constants are stored here."""

+    from typing import Final

+    from tcod.event import KeySym

     DIRECTION_KEYS: Final = {
         # Arrow keys